FourStringFunk/dog-website/README.md

 MIT License

-Copyright (c) 2023 Chris Harris, Ren Rojas, and Javy B
+Copyright (c) 2023 Chris Harris, Ren Rojas, and Javier Baylon

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal